GitAlexGit/tidyDataProjectRepo/README.md

     A tall dataset representing 180 x 70 data items would be too unwieldly to manage and present.

-* **fixed variables:** The "subject" and "activity" variables are fixed over the dataset, i.e., they are non-experimental.
-The dataset is fully crossed, containing all combinations of subjects and activities.
-All 30 subjects performed all 6 activities resulting in 180 rows of data

 * **Naming:**
     * columns: column names were altered from the original dataset, in order to